35 Birds That Nest On The Ground: Fascinating Species!

 Orange-crowned Warbler

-The Orange-crowned Warbler is a small songbird that migrates to North America from Central and South America.
+The Orange-crowned Warbler (Leiothlypis celata) is a small songbird that migrates to North America from Central and South America.
 This bird has been known to nest in many places, including ground level shrubs, trees with thick foliage, the crowns of tall pine trees and even large oaks.

-Wilsons Warbler
+Wilson’s Warbler

-This species breeds in the eastern United States and is usually found near streams and other water sources.
+The Wilson’s Warbler (Cardellina pusilla) breeds in the eastern United States and is usually found near streams and other water sources.
 The female builds the nest with moss, leaves, grasses, plant down or feathers she finds on the ground.
 She lines it with fur from mice or rabbits she catches herself or scavenges from dead animals.
 She also uses lichens for nesting material and to camouflage her eggs.

 Ovenbird Warbler